robbytables/bug-free-invention/unit-2-control-flow/instructor-resources/hw-10wk-class-3/README.md

 python problem1.py
 ```

-> **Hint:** Make sure you are printing something out with the `print` statement!
-Otherwise, you won't see any output from running your program!
+> **Hint:** Make sure you are printing something out with the `print` statement, Otherwise, you won't see any output from running your program.
+But the `print` statement doesn't _return_ values, it just displays them on the console.
+This is how we can verify the state of our code, by logging information to be displayed.

 ## Requirements

-By the end of this, you should have:
-* Two different `.py` files (one for each code challenge).
-* One text file with answers to the five reading comprehension questions.
+By the end of this, you should have two different `.py` files (one for each code challenge), and one text file with answers to the five reading comprehension questions.

 ---